The Twelfth Moment of Hecke $L$-Functions in the Weight Aspect: Introduction

 Note that the harmonic weight $1/L(1,\ad f)$ is positive and satisfies the bounds

 in particular, the same bound $O_{\e}(T^{4 + \e})$ holds for the unweighted twelfth moment of $L(1/2,f)$.
-Upon dropping all but one term and taking twelfth roots, we recover the well-known Weyl-strength subconvex bound\footnote{Note, however, that we \emph{input} this Weyl-strength subconvex bound for $L(1/2,f)$ during the course of the proof of \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}}; in particular, \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}} does not give a new proof of this bound.} $L(1/2,f) \ll_{\e} k_f^{1/3 + \e}$; thus this should be thought of as a \emph{Weyl-strength} bound for the twelfth moment of $L(1/2,f)$.
+Here the lower bound in \eqref{eqn:harmonicweightbounds} is stated in \cite[Proposition 3.2 (i)]{LW06}, while the upper bound is given in \cite[Appendix]{HL94}.
+Upon dropping all but one term and taking twelfth roots, we recover the well-known Weyl-strength subconvex bound

+first proved by Peng \cite[Theorem 3.1.1]{Pen01}; thus \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}} should be thought of as a \emph{Weyl-strength} bound for the twelfth moment of $L(1/2,f)$.
 But in fact our result gives more information, showing for the first time that the central values can only very rarely be as large as the Weyl bound.
 This is a consequence of the density result given in \hyperref[cor:density]{Corollary \ref*{cor:density}}.

+\begin{remark} The proof of \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}} uses as an \emph{input} the Weyl-strength subconvex bound \eqref{eqn:Weylsubconvex} for $L(1/2,f)$; in particular, \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}} does not give a new proof of this bound.
+Nonetheless, the \emph{method} of proof of \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}} can be used to give a new proof of the Weyl-strength subconvex bound \eqref{eqn:Weylsubconvex}, as we discuss in \hyperref[sect:Weylsubconvex]{Section \ref*{sect:Weylsubconvex}}.
+This is achieved through upper bounds for the fourth moment of Hecke $L$-functions in small families, a strategy already employed but executed differently by Jutila and Motohashi \cite[Theorem 3]{JM05}, who in fact prove the Weyl bound along the critical line in a hybrid sense.
+The proof of \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}}, however, requires a finer understanding of the fourth moment, going beyond upper bounds. \end{remark}